 What is spiritual warfare?
 Spiritual warfare is what the apostle Paul calls “our struggle…against the spiritual forces of evil in the heavenly realm” (Eph.
 6:12).
 When we say spiritual, Americans often merely mean emotional.
 When the Bible uses the term, however, it refers to the personal, real beings who are beyond physics but who interact with physics night and day, non-stop, in every corner of the universe.

 When the Bible uses the term “spiritual,” it is talking about angels and demons, the Holy Spirit and Satan, the archangels, and the beast.
-The following is an excerpt from David Young’s forthcoming book Resilient: Standing Firm in a Hostile World, which will be given to all attendees of the 2023 National Gathering in Indianapolis.
+The following is an excerpt from David Young’s book Resilient: Standing Firm in a Hostile World.

 Who’s the Real Enemy?

 The book of Revelation was written for Christians who were facing increasing amounts of persecution.
 In Western Asia Minor, the persecution was severe enough that there were already martyrs for the faith when John wrote down his visions in the book.